The global moduli theory of symplectic varieties: Monodromy and Torelli theorems

 We divide the proof into five steps.
 Parts (1), (2), and (3) are proven in steps 4, 5(a), and 5(b), respectively.
 1em \emph{Step 1.} Let $p\in \Omega$ be a very general period with Picard group generated by a positive vector.
 Then $\xxoverline{P}^{-1}(p)$ is finite. \begin{proof} In fact, its equivalent to show $P^{-1}(p)$ is finite by the assumption on the Picard rank.
 For the following lemma, we say an ample line bundle $L$ on a primitive symplectic variety $X$ has BBF square $d$ if $q_X(\mathrm{c}_1(L))=d$. \begin{proposition} Pairs $(X,L)$ consisting of a primitive symplectic variety $X$ of a fixed locally trivial deformation type and an ample line bundle $L$ with fixed BBF square form a bounded family. \end{proposition} \begin{proof} Using that the Fujiki constants are locally trivially deformation-invariant and \cite[Theorem 2.4]{Matsusaka}, for any such pair $(X,L)$, the variety $X$ can be embedded with bounded degree in $\P^N$ for some fixed $N$ via the sections of some fixed power $L^k$.
 Let $H$ be the corresponding Hilbert scheme of subschemes of $\P^N$ of bounded degree, and let $f:\mathscr{X}\to H$ be the universal family.
 Let $H' \subset H$ denote the subset over which the fibers of $f$ are primitive symplectic.
 By semi-continuity and openness of symplecticity, $H'\subset H$ is open.

-\begin{lemma}There is a stratification of $H'$ by locally closed reduced subscheme over which $\mathscr{X}$ is locally trivial. \end{lemma} \begin{proof}There is a stratification $H_i$ of $H'$ by locally closed reduced subscheme along which the second Betti numbers $(R^2f_*\Q_\scrX)_t$ are constant, for instance by using \'etale cohomology.
+\begin{lemma}There is a stratification of $H'$ by locally closed reduced subschemes over which $\mathscr{X}$ is locally trivial. \end{lemma} \begin{proof}There is a stratification $H_i$ of $H'$ by locally closed reduced subschemes along which the second Betti numbers $(R^2f_*\Q_\scrX)_t$ are constant, for instance by using \'etale cohomology.
 By Corollary \ref{corollary betti locus}, $\mathscr{X}$ is locally trivial in an analytic neighborhood of every point $t$ in each $H_i$, and so $\mathscr{X}$ is locally trivial on each $H_i$. \end{proof}

 It follows from the lemma that the set of pairs $(X,L)$ as in the statement of the proposition together with a choice of an embedding into $\P^N$ as above is a locally closed subscheme $U$ of $H$.
 The $\C$-points of the quotient stack $[\PGL_{N+1}\backslash U]$ then parametrize isomorphism classes of the pairs $(X,L)$.
 The $\PGL_{N+1}$ action has finite stabilizers on $U$ by Lemma \ref{lemma existence universal deformation}, so by general theory $[\PGL_{N+1}\backslash U]$ is a Deligne--Mumford stack and there is a finite-type \'etale atlas $S\rightarrow [\PGL_{N+1}\backslash U]$.